-Some individuals with frontonasal dysplasia had parents who were related by blood (consanguineous).
-Parents who are close relatives have a higher chance that unrelated parents to both carry the same abnormal gene, which increases the risk to have a child with a recessive genetic disorder.
-Some scientists think that frontonasal dysplasia may be caused by the interaction of many genes (polygenic inheritance), possibly in combination with environmental factors (multifactorial inheritance).
+All individuals carry 4-5 abnormal genes.
+Parents who are close relatives (consanguineous) have higher change than unrelated parents to both carry the same abnormal gene, which increases the risk to have children with a recessive genetic disorder.

 Frontonasal dysplasia is usually diagnosed shortly after birth (neonatal period).
 Confirmation of the diagnosis typically includes a thorough clinical evaluation, specialized tests including x-ray studies, and the identification of characteristic physical features.
 Genetic testing for frontonasal dysplasia is available on a research basis only.